sql-machine-learning/elasticdl/docs/tutorials/elasticdl_local.md

   --job_name=test-mnist \
   --log_level=INFO \
   --image_pull_policy=Never \
+  --volume="/data,mount_path=/data" \
   --distribution_strategy=ParameterServerStrategy
 ```

-`image_base` is the base docker image argument.
-A new image will be built based
-on it each time while submitting the Elastic job.

-We use the model predefined in model zoo directory.
-The model definition will be
+`image_name` is the Docker image name for the distributed ElasticDL job.
+We built
+it using the `elasticdl zoo build` command above.

-packed into the new docker image.
-The training and validation data are packaged
+The directory to store the training and validation data are mounted into Minikube
-to the base docker image already.
-We could use them directly.
+in the previous step.
+We will then mount it in the path `/data` inside the pod.

 In this example, we use parameter server strategy.
 We launch a master pod, a
 parameter server(PS) pod and a worker pod.
 The worker pod gets model parameters